ButterDevelop/InstaDirect-Soft/README.md

 - **Localization**
   - Fully translated user interface available in both English and Russian.

+## ConfuserEx protection

+### About ConfuserEx
+`ConfuserEx` ([old](https://github.com/yck1509/ConfuserEx) and [new](https://github.com/mkaring/ConfuserEx) versions) is a open-source protector for .NET applications.
+`ConfuserEx` is one of the free open source obfuscators for .NET.
+Supports work in the Windows **.NET Framework** and **Mono environment**.
+Contains a large number of modules implementing various methods of code protection (**renaming**, **obfuscation of the execution flow**, **encryption of resources and constants**, **protection from debugging and profiling, packers**).
+`ConfuserEx` allows you to expand the functionality by writing your own protection modules.
+Open source code allows you to modify the protection system, change the obfuscator signature, thereby complicating the work of de-obfuscator programs and manual reverse engineering.

+### ConfuserEx usage here
+Since native compiled .NET applications are weakly protected from decompilation, I used `ConfuserEx` to protect my executable file from reverse engineering.
+In combination with other security measures, such as the own `license system`, `DLL checksum verification`, `traffic encryption` and `in-memory value encryption`, this was a sufficient security measure.
+And during the entire existence of the project, **it was never pirated**.
+And now it is openly available in this repository.

 ## Screenshots

 Screenshots showcasing the main interface and various features can be found in the [InstaDirect-Soft/Screenshots](./InstaDirect-Soft/Screenshots) folder.

 ## Getting Started